 A new sub-muscular placement of a previously sub-glandular implant will take longer to have a pleasing shape than the initial breast augmentation procedure.
 Here, the new implant must push out the muscle and fill the overlying sub-glandular pocket.

 Capsular Contracture is the inordinate tightening of the natural scar tissue that forms around a breast implant.
 In the normal post-operative healing, a thin, pliable scar tissue envelope surrounds and anchors the breast implant in the pocket.
-It allows for movement and compression of the implant such that the implanted breast has a normal breast like feel.
+It allows for movement and compression of the implant such that the implanted breast has a normal breast-like feel.
 Infrequently, this scar capsule becomes thicker and less distensible, making the breast feel hard to the touch.
 The breast shape may be distorted as well.
 The absolute cause of capsular contracture of breast implants is not completely understood.
 Present concepts include the formation of a Biofilm.
-A Biofilm is caused by bacterial presence in the capsule tissues or the fluid around a breast implant.
-Tiny amounts of common skin bacteria can gain access to this space and change their configuration such that the body can not recognize them as such and antibiotics have difficulty in eradicating them as well.
+A Biofilm is caused by the bacterial presence in the capsule tissues or the fluid around a breast implant.
+Tiny amounts of common skin bacteria can gain access to this space and change their configuration such that the body cannot recognize them as such, and antibiotics have difficulty in eradicating them as well.
 These bacteria can gain access to the implant space months to years after the original breast implantation from innocuous sources like a tooth infection or bacteria in the bloodstream from some other focus of infection.
-If caught early, capsular contracture can be treated non-surgically with Vitamin E, massage, Ultrasound and a drug called Accolate.
-Several months are often required to see results of non-invasive treatments.
-Should the capsular contracture not respond, then surgical approach is warranted.
+If caught early, capsular contracture can be treated non-surgically with Vitamin E, massage, Ultrasound, and a drug called Accolate.
+Several months are often required to see the results of non-invasive treatments.
+Should the capsular contracture not respond, then the surgical approach is warranted.
 The easiest treatment involves cutting into and releasing the capsule (capsulotomy).
 Since only scar tissue is being cut, recovery is quite rapid and no new scars on the breast are necessary.
-With extensive capsular contracture, or capsular contracture that returns after smaller procedures like capsulotomy, we will likely recommend a procedure to remove the capsule tissue (capsulectomy) and/or move a new implant to a new space like described above.
+With extensive capsular contracture or capsular contracture that returns after smaller procedures like capsulotomy, we will likely recommend a procedure to remove the capsule tissue (capsulectomy) and/or move a new implant to a new space like described above.
 In extreme cases, not only can the scar tissue be removed but an ADM may also need by placed to separate the implant from the old pocket.
 It seems that these ADMs are resistant to having capsular contracture happen within them.

 Ruptured or Leaking Silicone Gel Implants

 Early generations of silicone gel implants were made with a less consistent and more fluid-like gel and a thinner silicone shell.
 Over time, these implants could rupture or leak such that the liquid silicone would come out of the shell of the implant but remain within the natural scar tissue capsule.
-It has been well established by multiple peer reviewed journal articles and by the FDA that systemic disease from these gel implant ruptures does not occur.
+It has been well established by multiple peer-reviewed journal articles and by the FDA that systemic disease from these gel implant ruptures does not occur.
 (See website for more info.)
 If older silicone gel implants have changed in shape or feel or if routine mammography suggests a rupture or leak of the implant then a surgical approach is the best course of action.
 We recommend removing all of the implant material and surrounding capsule at the very least.
-After that there are many choices.
-Sometimes we will reef up the space to better fit a new, more modern cohesive silicone gel implant and place it in the old sub-glandular pocket.
-This will improve the look more quickly than other choices, but may have a slightly higher risk that the capsular contracture surrounding the old ruptured implant may recur.
+After that, there are many choices.
+Sometimes we will beef up space to better fit a new, more modern cohesive silicone gel implant and place it in the old sub-glandular pocket.
+This will improve the look more quickly than other choices but may have a slightly higher risk that the capsular contracture surrounding the old ruptured implant may recur.
 A better choice is to move the implant under the muscle and sometimes add an ADM sewn from the bottom of the pectoralis muscle to the bottom of the implant pocket to isolate the new implant from the old pocket.
 Like moving implants from the sub-glandular to the sub-muscular pocket for other treatments, this procedure takes the longest for the breast to have a pleasing shape.
-If over time, the breasts have begun to sag in way that they hang over the implant, which has stayed up in the chest wall, it may be necessary to add a breast lift as well.
+If over time, the breasts have begun to sag in a way that they hang over the implant, which has stayed up in the chest wall, it may be necessary to add a breast lift as well.

 Recuperation and Healing